caneryalcin/CatchTheBall/README.md

 Check my game application.

-Basically purpose of the game is catching brown balls and get some points.
+Purpose of the game is catching brown balls and get some points and making best score of the game.
+The gameh helps to improve your hand ability and eye tracking

 ## There are 4 balls.